 Recovery from Augmentation Mastopexy

 For a few days following augmentation mastopexy, patients are likely to have bruising, soreness and swelling that may last for several weeks.
 Breasts are usually wrapped in an elastic bandage or a surgical bra for about a week; a support bra is then worn continuously for a month.
 Stitches are removed after 1 to 2 weeks.
-Most patients return to work within a week; exercise and other strenuous activity should be avoided until the surgeon believes the patient to be sufficiently healed
+Exercise and other strenuous activity should be avoided until the surgeon believes the patient to be sufficiently healed

 Risks of Augmentation Mastopexy